Compare Draw Aggro.

 - In the original The Legend of Zelda, you can purchase monster bait.
 It's mostly used as a bribe to get past one of the dungeons, but if you use it on any other screen the monsters are drawn to it.

-- There's a variety of ways to increase the rate of wild Pokémon encounters, most of which were added in Pokemon Gold And Silver.
-The move "Sweet Scent", items like "Sweet Honey" and the "White Flute", or tuning into the Johto Radio station while it's playing the Pokémon March; Pokémon with the "Illuminate" ability also increase the encounter rate, and even using the Bicycle or Running Shoes in games that have them will increase the encounter rate (an early NPC in HeartGold and SoulSilver cautions that "the extra noise will attract them").
+- There's a variety of ways to increase the rate of wild Pokémon encounters, most of which were added in Pokémon Gold and Silver.
+The move "Sweet Scent", items like "Sweet Honey" and the "White Flute", or tuning into the Johto Radio station while it's playing the Pokémon March; Pokémon with certain abilities note also increase certain encounter rates, and even using the Bicycle or Running Shoes in games that have them will increase the encounter rate (an early NPC in HeartGold and SoulSilver cautions that "the extra noise will attract them").

 - Traveling in a zig-zag pattern (e.g. up, right, up, left, repeat) is also noted to increase the encounter rate in all generations including the first, because the player character turns to face that direction before taking an actual step.
 In fact, it is possible to generate Random Encounters on demand by repeatedly tapping different directions on the control pad to turn the player character without taking any steps at all.
 This is especially useful in the Safari Zones, where the player has to leave after taking a certain number of steps.